San Gaetano, Florence: Interior

-The interior is richly decorated as is customary in Baroque churches.
-The counterfacade has an organ by Benedetto Tronci of Pistoia.
-The entrance marble holy water fonts were sculpted in the form of shells supported by angels by Domenico Pieratti.
-Along the cornice are 14 statues depicting apostles and evangelist, sculpted by Novelli, Caccini, Baratta, Foggini, Piamontini, Pettirossi, Fortini, and Cateni.
-With each of these statues is a bas-relief depicting an event in the life of each saints.
+The interior is richly decorated, as is customary in Baroque churches.
+The counterfaçade has an organ by Benedetto Tronci of Pistoia.
+The marble holy water fonts at the entrance were sculpted in the form of shells supported by angels by Domenico Pieratti.
+Along the cornice are 14 statues depicting apostles and evangelists, sculpted by Novelli, Caccini, Baratta, Foggini, Piamontini, Pettirossi, Fortini, and Cateni.
+With each of these statues is a bas-relief depicting an event in the life of each saint.

-The first chapel on the right houses a Martyrdom of St Andrew by Antonio Ruggeri; the ceiling was decorated by Ottavio Vannini, who painted in the spandrels aa Ecce Homo and the Calling of Peter.
+The first chapel on the right houses a Martyrdom of Saint Andrew by Antonio Ruggeri; the ceiling was decorated by Ottavio Vannini, who painted in the spandrels an Ecce Homo and The Calling of Peter.

-The second chapel on the right houses a St Michael frees the Souls in Purgatory by Vignali, who also painted the canvases on the wall depicting the life of St Peter.
+The second chapel on the right houses a Saint Michael Freeing the Souls in Purgatory by Vignali, who also painted the canvases on the wall depicting the life of Saint Peter.
 The ceiling was frescoed by Michele Colonna and Agostino Metello.

-The third chapel on the right has an altarpiece depicting St Cajetan and St Andrea Avellino with the Trinity and St Francis of Assisi by Matteo Rosselli.
-A bust of St Francis on the altar was sculpted by Malatesti.
+The third chapel on the right has an altarpiece depicting Saint Cajetan and Saint Andrea Avellino with the Trinity and Saint Francis of Assisi by Matteo Rosselli.
+A bust of Saint Francis on the altar was sculpted by Malatesti.
 The walls have portraits of Cardinal Francesco Martelli and the archbishop Giuseppe Maria Martelli, painted by Roman artists.
 In a small corridor entering at the crossing are two mausoleums, one with the ashes of Agostino Coltellini, famous jurist and writer, depicted in a canvas.
 The other is dedicated to Lorenzo Lorenzini, a pupil of Vincenzio Viviani.

 On the right crossing is a canvas depicting the Adoration of the Magi by Ottaviano Vannini.
 Below is a mausoleum of the Bonsi family.
 In the ceiling is a fresco depicting the Theatine order by Filippo Galletti.